 In addition to developing our own proprietary brands, properties and marks, licensing popular IP enables us to use these high-profile marks at a lower cost than we would incur if we purchased these marks or funded the development of comparable marks on our own.
-Beyond the investment profile, we have an appreciation of the challenges and expertise required to break through the noise in a world filled with high-budget, content-centric consumer choices either based on well-known pre-existing IP or the even higher hurdle to launch new IP in the aforementioned marketplace.
+Beyond the investment profile, we have an appreciation of the challenges and expertise required to break through the noise in a world filled with high-budget, content-centric consumer choices either based on well-known pre-existing IP or the even higher hurdle to launch new IP in the current marketplace.
 By licensing IP and trademarks from world-class brand owners and content creators, we have access to a far greater range of marks than would be available for purchase.
 It also helps to credibly assure licensors that we will prioritize their brands, properties and IP rather than explicitly competing with them with a broad range of self-developed content-led offerings.
 We also license technology developed by unaffiliated inventors and product developers to enhance the design, innovation and functionality of our products.

 We sell our products through our in-house sales staff and independent sales representatives to toy and mass-market retail chain stores, department stores, office supply stores, drug and grocery store chains, club stores, value-oriented dollar stores, toy specialty stores and wholesalers.
-Our two largest customers are Walmart® and Target®, which accounted for 28.4% and 25.5%, respectively, of our net sales in 2022.
-No other customer accounted for more than 10% of our net sales in 2022.
+Our three largest customers are Target®, Walmart® and Amazon®, which accounted for 30.3%, 20.8% and 10.5%, respectively, of our net sales in 2023.
+No other customer accounted for more than 10% of our net sales in 2023.